Additions and Alterations – completed 2015.

-I feel very passionately about keeping old houses and restoring them, keeping a piece of our history for future generations to admire.
-The new addition is single storey so as not to compete or distract from the original house when seen from the street.
-The new addition sits separately from the original house, and in contrast to it, not pretending to be of the same era, but instead representing the architecture of today.
+With no heritage protection, I inspired my clients to keep this beautiful California Bungalow.
+I'm passionate about maintaining and restoring our old houses, keeping a piece of our history for future generations to admire.
+The approach was for the new addition to be single storey, so it is not visible from the street.
+The new addition sits separately from the original house, and in contrast to it, not pretending to be of the same era, but representing the architecture of its day.

 The original house has been converted into bedrooms and bathrooms, whilst a new addition to the rear accommodates the living spaces, laundry and powder room.
 This creates a house of two pavilions - the quiet bedroom section, physically separated from the living spaces.
 It provides quiet to the bedrooms regardless of activity in the living spaces.
 It zones the house into two separate heating and cooling units, allowing only half of the house in use, to need air conditioning or heating, drastically reducing it's energy usage.